Noovolari/leapp/.github/ISSUE_TEMPLATE.md

 If you got a question or need help with any aspect of the project feel free to [join the community](https://www.nordtheme.com/community) and ensure to read the [extensive project documentations](https://www.nordtheme.com/docs).

-You can also search for already opened and related issue using the search for the [“question“](https://github.com/noovolari/leapp/labels/type-question) issue label.
+You can also searchFilter for already opened and related issue using the searchFilter for the [“question“](https://github.com/noovolari/leapp/labels/type-question) issue label.